hashicorp/consul/middleware/secondary/README.md

 ~~~

 * `zones` zones it should be authoritative for.
 If empty, the zones from the configuration block
     are used.
-Not that with an remote address to *get* the zone the above is not that useful.
+Note that without a remote address to *get* the zone from, the above is not that useful.

 A working syntax would be: